Italian irredentism in Nice: History

 The region around Nicaea, as Nice was then known in Latin, was inhabited by the Ligures until its subsequent occupation by the Roman Empire after their subjugation by Augustus.
 According to Theodor Mommsen, fully Romanized by the 4th century AD, when the invasions of the Migration Period began.

 The Franks conquered the region after the fall of Rome, and the local Romance language speaking populations became integrated within the County of Provence (with a brief period of independence as a maritime republic (1108–1176).)
 In 1388, the commune of Nice sought the protection of the Duchy of Savoy, and Nice continued to be controlled, directly or indirectly, by the Savoy monarchs until 1860.

 During this time, the maritime strength of Nice rapidly increased until it was able to cope with the Barbary pirates.
 Fortifications were largely extended by the House of Savoy and the roads of the city and surrounding region improved.
 Emmanuel Philibert, Duke of Savoy, abolished the use of Latin and established Italian as the official language of Nice in 1561.

 Conquered in 1792 by the armies of the French First Republic, the County of Nice was part of France until 1814, after which it was placed under the protection of the Kingdom of Sardinia by the Congress of Vienna.

 After the Treaty of Turin was signed in 1860 between the Sardinian king and Napoleon III as a consequence of the Plombières Agreement, the county was again and definitively ceded to France as a territorial reward for French assistance in the Second Italian War of Independence against Austria, which saw Lombardy united with Piedmont-Sardinia.
 King Victor-Emmanuel II, on April 1, 1860, solemnly asked the population to accept the change of sovereignty, in the name of Italian unity, and the cession was ratified by a regional referendum.
-Italophile manifestations and the acclamation of an “Italian Nice” by the crowd are reported on this occasion.
-These manifestations cannot influence the course of events.
-A plebiscite was voted on April 15 and April 16, 1860.
-The opponents of annexation called for abstention, hence the very high abstention rate.
-The “yes” vote won 83% of registered voters throughout the county of Nice and 86% in Nice, partly thanks to pressure from the authorities.
-This is the result of a masterful operation of information control by the French and Piedmontese governments, in order to influence the outcome of the vote in relation to the decisions already taken.
+Italophile manifestations and the acclamation of an "Italian Nice" by the crowd were reported on this occasion.
+These manifestations did not influence the course of events.
+A plebiscite was held on April 15 and 16, 1860.
+The opponents of annexation called for abstention, which resulted in a very high abstention rate.
+The "Yes" vote won 83% of registered voters throughout the county of Nice and 86% in Nice, partly thanks to pressure from the authorities.
+This is the result of a masterful operation of information control by the French and Piedmontese governments, to influence the outcome of the vote in relation to the decisions already taken.
 The irregularities in the plebiscite voting operations were evident.
-The case of Levens is emblematic: the same official sources recorded, faced with only 407 voters, 481 votes cast, naturally almost all in favor of joining France.
+Such as in the case of Levens: in those same official sources, they recorded facing only 407 voters, however, 481 votes were cast, almost all in favor of joining France.